enmotech/opengauss_exporter/README.md

-# OpenGauss Server Exporter
+# openGauss Server Exporter

-Prometheus exporter for OpenGauss server metrics.
+Prometheus exporter for openGauss server metrics.

 ## Limit
-- OpenGauss Password authentication method must be md5
+- openGauss Password authentication method must be md5

 ## Quick Start
 This package is available for Docker: